corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 - Neo4j Graph Analytics application installed from the Snowflake marketplace.
 Access the marketplace via the menu bar on the left hand side of your screen, as seen below:

 ## Step 1: Loading the Data
-Dataset overview : This dataset is modelled to design and analyze a peer to peer transaction network to identify fraudulent activity using graph analytics.
+Dataset overview : The P2P Dataset has the below schema with users sending money to each other in P2P transactions.
+Each user can also have multiple identifiers, including credit cards, devices, and IP addresses.
 ![image](https://github.com/user-attachments/assets/b2c6627a-7c3f-4ec4-81b6-5685e18af741)